BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 -   Ontology cache was suggested and I said that this was in hand and almost done. (me to finish).
 -   query by cooridinate systems.
--   lucene search idea was proposed and accepted but above still wanted.
+-   lucene/Google type search idea was proposed and accepted but above still wanted.

 ### DAS1/DAS2 merger